 The education systems in India and France are very different.
 You will have to apply to universities and let them decide on the applicability of your previous academic background and experience to the course you are interested to study in.

 The academic year in France starts in September or October.
-Some institutions may also enroll students for spring, summer or winter semesters as well.
+Some institutions may also enrol students for spring, summer, or winter semesters as well.

 Summer - January/March